Ford Edge Insurance Rates

 When you’re ready, use our FREE online quote tool to compare Ford Edge auto insurance quotes and policies from the industry’s top companies.

-The average insurance rates for a Ford Edge are $1,284 a year including full coverage.
-Comprehensive costs on average $254 a year, collision insurance costs $482, and liability is estimated at $390.
-Buying just liability costs approximately $452 a year, and insurance for high-risk drivers costs around $2,780.
-Teens cost the most to insure at up to $4,856 a year.
+The average insurance prices for a Ford Edge are $1,284 every 12 months for full coverage insurance.
+Comprehensive costs on average $254, collision insurance costs $482, and liability insurance costs $390.
+A liability-only policy costs as little as $452 a year, and high-risk insurance costs around $2,780.
+Teen drivers cost the most to insure at up to $4,856 a year.

 Average premium for full coverage: $1,284